Andonome/stories/rules.md

 1. The caster can spend a number of MP equal to the highest sphere they want to use.
 1. Each MP can be spent on a different enhancement or metamagic.
 1. The spell's potence equals the MP spent on enhancements minus MP spent on metamagic.
-1. Spells with less than a potence of 0 fail.
+    - Spells with less than a potence of 0 fail.
+1. Spells use Charisma + some Skill.
+    - The Skill depends on what the caster is attempting.
+1. The TN equals 6 + MP spent.

 ## Spheres